TheDukeDK/devsecops-demo/README.md

 * Finish iac documentation and overall observations.
 * Add Java pipelines for existing tools.
-* Add hadolint to the pipeline.
 * Add snapshots of output to docs.
-* Add cloud compatibility to documentation.